U.S. housing regulator targets more support for poor borrowers

-WASHINGTON The regulator for U.S. housing finance giants Fannie Mae FNMA.OB and Freddie Mac FMCC.OB told the two firms on Wednesday to provide more support to low-income Americans taking out mortgages and refinancing home loans.
+WASHINGTON Aug 19 The regulator for U.S. housing finance giants Fannie Mae and Freddie Mac told the two firms on Wednesday to provide more support to low-income Americans taking out mortgages and refinancing home loans.

 The Federal Housing Finance Agency released goals for the two government-controlled firms for 2015-2017 that would advance agency chief Mel Watt's aim to widen access to housing credit.